10 of the Hardest Horror Movies to Watch as a Parent

 7. Funny Games (2007)

-Already an adult approaching my 30s when I first watched this remake of the 1997 movie, I found it very hard to watch.
+I was a child-free adult approaching my thirties when I first watched this remake of the 1997 movie, and even then, it was hard to watch.

-Especially that scene with the eggs, which is just as frustrating as it is unsettling.
+Especially the scene with the eggs, which is just as frustrating as it is unsettling.

 6. Jaws (1975)

 Jaws was one of those films where it felt like EVERYONE had seen it apart from me.
-So I took the plunge and watched it.
+So I took the plunge and watched it while pregnant with my daughter.
+Big mistake.

 5. Carrie (1976)